 A velocity chart is a visual representation of your project’s status as well as how much work your team can accomplish in future sprints.
 With the help of the chart, you can determine how much work is left, how much you have accomplished, and how long the completion of the project will take.

 With the increase in the number of sprints, the results become more accurate and reliable.
-The more data you receive, the more accurate your prediction of the future sprints will be.
+The more data you receive, the more accurate your prediction of future sprints will be.

 What Are the Uses of A Velocity Chart?

+What is the velocity in project management used for?
 A velocity chart can come in handy in a number of ways.
 The following pointers will give you an idea of how helpful the chart is in your business:

 - Helps you track the progress of a project.

-- Helps you identify the predictability of the future sprints.
-For example, if the chart shows a definite pattern, you can accurately predict the future sprints but if the pattern is irregular then the project is an unpredictable one.
+- Helps you identify the predictability of future sprints.
+For example, if the chart shows a definite pattern, you can accurately predict future sprints but if the pattern is irregular then the project is an unpredictable one.

 - The chart can also help you determine whether your team’s velocity is stable or changes regularly.
 If it stays stable then there is no change in your team’s performance however, ups and down can indicate improvement or deterioration in your team’s performance over time.